Bootsy Collins: Filmography

-In 2005, Collins appeared with Madonna, Iggy Pop, Little Richard, and The Roots' Questlove, in an American TV commercial for the Motorola ROKR phone.
+In 2005 Collins appeared with Madonna, Iggy Pop, Little Richard, and The Roots' Questlove, in an American TV commercial for the Motorola ROKR phone.

-Collins was featured in the 2002 film Standing in the Shadows of Motown.
+Collins is featured in the 2002 documentary Standing in the Shadows of Motown.

-Collins voiced the character Boötes Belinda in the Loonatics Unleashed episode "The Music Villain".
+Collins voices the character Boötes Belinda in the Loonatics Unleashed episode "The Music Villain".

 In 2009, Collins appeared in the Everybody Hates Chris episode "Everybody Hates Tasha".